JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 |T2   |Foc v Con | 10 up, 22 down   | 10                  |
 |T2   |Xvm v Con | 15 up, 17 down   | 3                   |

-#### Venn Diagram of shared features from control vs treatment pairwise comparisons
+#### Venn Diagram of shared features from control vs treatment pairwise comparisons T2

 ![venn of shared features from con v treatment pairwise comparisons](figures/Pairwise_SharedFeaturesVenn.png)

-*Figure 2: Venn of the shared significant (p<0.05) features between treatments.
+*Figure 2: Venn of the shared significant (p<0.05) features between treatments T2.
 Using the significant features from the previous ANOVA, each treatment was compared to the control for a pairwise analysis.
 Significant features were extracted and then shared features were identified using `SharedFeaturesVenn.R`.
 Dro = significant features (p <0.05) from drought vs control pairwise analysis; Foc = significant features (p <0.05) from Fusarium vs control pairwise analysis; Xvm = significant features (p <0.05) from Xanthomonas vs control pairwise analysis.*

 Of these features, **M830.837T11.111** was identified a significantly different from the control in every treatment (shared feature in centre of Venn), and may be a marker of wilting/water stress. **But, it has a retention time of 11.111?**

+**M883.492T15.092** was identified a significantly different from the control in the drought and Fusarium treatments and has a similar mass and retention time to **M831.338T16.12**, which was identified as [a featur of interest](#features-of-interest) from the comparison of signifcant features over time.

 ---